 Imago Temporis Medium Aevum was founded in 2007 by the Consolidated Medieval Studies Research Group ‘Space, Power and Culture’ of Lleida University.
-Its aim is to contribute to the renewal of research on the medieval period by means of the following features:
+Its aim is to contribute to the renewal of research on the medieval period by fostering the interdisciplinary and collaborative perspective.

-- Understanding medieval society in a global and overarching way, beyond current academic divisions, by publishing unedited research articles covering different fields within Medieval Studies.
+- To understand medieval society in a global and overarching way, beyond current academic divisions, by publishing previously unpublished research articles covering different fields within Medieval Studies.

 - The journal is published once annually within the corresponding year of each issue.
 It is published simultaneously in paper and electronically in free access.

-- In order to promote the dissemination of the published articles, the editors of the journal pledge to endeavour continually to enhance the journal’s visibility in data bases, indexations and quality assessment bodies.
-In each issue of the journal we will specify which of those indicators are guaranteed to reference the journal and the articles published in it.
+2.- In order to promote the dissemination of the published articles, the editors of the journal pledge to endeavour continually to enhance the journal’s visibility in data bases, indexations and quality assessment bodies.
+The website and each issue of the journal specifies which of those indicators are guaranteed to reference the journal and the articles published in it.

-- The editorial board, which consists of members of the Research Group that endorses the journal, together with external scholars, is responsible for the accomplishment of the journal’s objectives and qualitative standards.
-The scientific board, which consists of outstanding foreign scholars, ensures that the journal maintains the highest academic standard in all aspects at all times.
-The members of this committee are exchanged periodically, so that no member forms part of the board for more than ten issues.
+3.- The editorial board, which consists of members of the Research Group that endorses the journal, together with external scholars, is responsible for accomplishing the journal’s objectives and qualitative standards.
+The scientific board, which consists of outstanding foreign scholars, ensures that the journal maintains the highest academic standards in all aspects at all times.
+The members of this committee are changed periodically, so that no member forms part of the board for more than ten issues.